nchoi/NewYorkTaxis/blogpost5.md

 ## Closing Thoughts

-We would like to thank Todd Schneider, Tiffany Citra, Rosemary Michelle Simpson, Miranda Chao, Colby Tresness, and Sahil Mishra for their unwavering support.
+We would like to thank Todd Schneider, Tiffany Citra, Rosemary Michelle Simpson, Miranda Chao, Colby Tresness, Trent Green, and Sahil Mishra for their unwavering support.